Fane had been staring at the ceiling so long his eyes felt like knuckles. By now he knew every fissure, every mildewed spot like the back of his hand.

-He could smell her in the darkness, hot and sweet, like bile.
+Fane didn’t really need to ask he could smell her even from where he’d entered the corridor, hot and sweet, like bile.

-‘I don’t know, I can’t see anything, the lights are off.
-I can’t find the switch.’
+‘I don’t know sweetie, I can’t see anything, the lights are off and I can’t find the switch.’

-‘I’m not cleaning you up again if you have.’
+‘I’m not cleaning up again if you have.’

-‘That doesn’t matter, my head hurts sweetie, come and help your poor Mum find out where she is.
+‘That doesn’t matter sweetie.
+Come and talk to your mother.
 You know I didn’t mean any of what I said last night.’

 ‘No, you do wonders for me Mum.’

-There was the sound of drunken laughter, ‘Come cheer you’re old Mum up.
+There was the sound of laughter, ‘You always cheer you’re old Mum up.
 Why won’t you talk to me anymore?’

 ‘Because you’re an embarrassment.’

-Nicu’s eyes went to the window; it was still well before morning.
-But, the refusal on his lips died as soon as he thought about it.
-The only hope of getting any more sleep lay in what was left of the bottle of vodka she was cradling, not that it would be him doing the drinking.
+Fane’s eyes went to the window.
+It was dark.
+But he knew from experience the only hope of getting any more sleep lay in what was left of the bottle of vodka she was cradling and him doing what she wanted until she passed out.

-‘Bayyyyby…’ It was amazing how she managed to sound hurt even with eyes that couldn’t focus, ‘You know I will.
-I look after you, don’t I sweetie?’
+‘Baaaayyyby…’ It was amazing how she managed to sound hurt even with eyes that couldn’t focus.
+‘You know I look after you, don’t I sweetie?’

-‘I’ve cleaned the fridge out if that’s what you mean.
-You even noticed that?’
+‘I’ve cleaned the fridge out if that’s what you mean.’

 ‘I was enjoying myself Nicu.
 I’m allowed to do that aren’t ?’

-‘Be careful Nicu, you’re my special little boy, remember.’
+‘Be careful Fane, you’re my little boy remember.’

-He burrowed deeper into his tiny coat.
-Last week they’d found one of them lying on the pavement, frozen so solid they’d had to cut him off the concrete.
-Nicu’s feet took a short cut down the nearest alley without him thinking about it, and when the voice rang out he nearly disappeared up the nearest wall.
+Nicu burrowed deeper into his thin coat.
+Last week they’d found a tramp lying on the pavement, frozen so solid they’d had to cut him off the concrete.
+He shivered, and took a short cut through a parking lot.
+The quicker he made this journey the better.
+He was clattering down the stairs when he saw the old man.

 ‘What do you mean?’

 ‘Saw some of them didn’t I?
-Shifty little beggars, always hiding, waiting for the next idiot to come along, that’ll be you.’
+Shifty little beggars, always hiding, waiting for the next one to come along.
+That’ll be you I expect.’

 ‘Where are they?’

 ‘Ah, she’d be one of the all night variety?’
-The tramp nodded to himself like he knew exactly what that meant, ‘What’s her poison?’
+The figure nodded to itself like it knew exactly what that meant, ‘What’s her poison?’

 ‘Mostly booze and smokes these days.
 She wants me to go get her some.’